software-mansion/react-native-reanimated/docs/docs/animations.md

 ## Animation Modifiers

 Beside the ability of adjusting animation options, another way of customizing animations is by using animation modifiers.
-Currently, Reanimated exposes three modifiers: [`delay`](api/delay), [`sequence`](api/sequence) and [`repeat`](api/repeat).
+Currently, Reanimated exposes three modifiers: [`withDelay`](api/withDelay), [`withSequence`](api/withSequence) and [`withRepeat`](api/withRepeat).
-As the name suggests, `delay` modifier makes the provided animation to start with a given delay, the `sequence` modifier allows a number of animations to be provided and will make them run one after another.
+As the name suggests, `withDelay` modifier makes the provided animation to start with a given delay, the `withSequence` modifier allows a number of animations to be provided and will make them run one after another.
-Finally, the `repeat` modifier allows for the provided animation to be repeated several times.
+Finally, the `withRepeat` modifier allows for the provided animation to be repeated several times.

 Modifiers typically take one or more animation objects with optional configuration as an input, and return an object that represents the modified animation.
 This makes it possible to wrap existing animation helpers (or custom helpers), or make a chain of modifiers when necessary.